duarte-ferreira-santos/snort3-installation-script/README.md

 ## Introduction

 Welcome to the **Snort3 Full Installation and Configuration Script** repository!
-This project provides an automated installation script for Snort3, a powerful open-source Intrusion Detection System (IDS) designed to enhance your network security.
-By automating the setup process, this script simplifies the installation of Snort3, allowing you to effectively monitor and protect your network from potential intrusions and threats.
+This project offers a robust, automated installation script for Snort3, a powerful open-source Intrusion Detection System (IDS) tailored to strengthen network security.
+By automating key aspects of the setup process, this script not only simplifies installation but also saves considerable time on configuration and testing.

 ## Key Features